SEKOIA-IO/documentation/docs/xdr/features/collect/ingestion_methods/rsyslog.md

 ## Overview

-Many technologies or agents allows the forwarding of their logs using the syslog protocol (RFC 5426).
+Many technologies and agents allow the forwarding of their logs using the syslog protocol (RFC 5426).

-We recommend to centralise them on a dedicated server: Rsyslog.
+We recommend you centralize them on a dedicated server: Rsyslog.

-Before processing, we suggest to:
+Before processing, you have to:

 - Connect to SEKOIA.IO Operations Center
 - Add an Intake to the relevant Entity
 - Keep trace of the automatically generated **Intake Key**.

 ## Rsyslog installation prerequisites